P1sec/pycrate/README.md

 -------------------

 This library is free software, and you are free to use it (or not to use it).
-In case you encounter a problem with it, first read this readme completely and check the wiki ; moreover many classes, methods and functions are documented with docstrings, and finally you can have a look at the source code.
+In case you encounter a problem with it, first read this README completely and then check the [Wiki](https://github.com/p1sec/pycrate/wiki/The-pycrate-wiki) ; moreover many classes, methods and functions are documented with docstrings, and finally you can have a look at the source code (it won't bite you).

 If after all those steps, you still have a question or you think you found a bug, please open an issue (see below).
 Specific support requires time and may not be always